The Connected Chef's Blog

 I hope you enjoy!

-Spaghetti Squash Tinga Style is a vegetarian dish inspired by Pollo de Tinga.
+Spaghetti Squash Tacos (Tinga Style) is a vegetarian taco inspired by Pollo de Tinga.
 This Mexican inspired classic has deep flavors from Guajillo Chilis, onion and tomato.
-It can be eaten with rice, on a taco or any way you wish!
-Spaghetti squash Tinga is a great alternative for vegetarian tacos or tostadas and can be … Read more
+It can be eaten as a taco or with rice…or any way you wish!
+Spaghetti squash Tinga is a great alternative for vegetarian tacos or tostadas and can … Read more

 Cultivating conversation through food Using food to have deeper conversations with your loved ones.
 As with many tough conversations, food makes things a little easier to address.
 It eases our discomfort and insecurities and it creates a bridge between the now and more broad ideas.
 Using food to bridge that gap and be the container … Read more